bagder/uncurled/life/fortunate.md

-# We are all differently fortunate
+# We are all differently privileged

 Some of us have a job that takes a lot of time and energy that makes it hard to work on Open Source.
 Having many kids or family members that need help or